soraghallaigh/FH-Training-App-Sencha/README.md

 ## Step 1

 In the index.html file before the '<!-- App -->' line add the following code.
+This will give us access to the Google Maps API.
+Using the API is simple with Sencha as they provide a map component that integrates with Google Maps.

 	<!-- Google Maps API -->
 	<script type="text/javascript" src="http://maps.googleapis.com/maps/api/js?sensor=true"></script>

 ## Step 2

-In the views directory create a view called 'Map.js' with the following code;
+In the views directory create a view called 'Map.js' with the following code.
+This file will create a Sencha map component that will be used in our map view also defined in this file as 'app.views.MapView'.

+	/*
+	 * This creates a map component that will be used to view the map.
+	 */
 	app.views.map = new Ext.Map({
 	  //fullscreen: true,
 	  layout: {